FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation GDAL Grid Method.rst

     process helps the user track the progress.

 9. The user can set the CPU thread count and the memory cache allowed by the processors.
-This ensures the computer won’t slow down while the optimized calculations are performed.
+This ensures the computer will not slow down while the optimized calculations are performed.

 10. Once the Finished Computation message appears.
 Click Close.